Pseudo-timelike loops in signature changing semi-Riemannian manifolds with a transverse radical: Introduction

 \section{Introduction}

 According to popular ideas about quantum cosmology, classical cosmological models contain an initial Riemannian region of Euclidean signature joined to a final semi-Riemannian region with the usual Lorentzian signature~\cite{Ellis - Change of signature in classical relativity,Ellis - Covariant change of signature in classical relativity}.
-In 1983 Hartle and Hawking~\cite{Hartle Hawking - Wave function of the Universe} introduced a conceptually intriguing idea involving signature-type change, which led to the no-boundary proposal for the initial conditions of the universe.
-According to the Hartle--Hawking proposal, the universe has no beginning because the spacetime lacks any singularity or boundary.\footnote{Although singularities can be considered points where curves terminate at finite parameter values, providing a general definition remains difficult~\cite{Geroch - What is a singularity in general relativity}.} In such singularity-free universes, there is no distinct beginning, but they do have an origin of time~\cite{Ellis - Change of signature in classical relativity}.
+In 1983 Hartle and Hawking~\cite{Hartle Hawking - Wave function of the Universe} introduced a conceptually intriguing idea involving signature-type change, which led to the no-boundary proposal for the initial conditions of the universe.\footnote{Although the Hartle-Hawking proposal does not explicitly address signature change, it naturally motivates the concept: the universe ``tunnels'' into existence from a state with no time, a Euclidean-signature spacetime without a past boundary, to a Lorentzian spacetime.
+This process effectively eliminates the classical Big Bang singularity.
+The resulting transition and its classical implications have been discussed in~\cite{Ellis - Change of signature in classical relativity,Vilenkin}.} In this proposal, the universe has no initial singularity or boundary.\footnote{Although singularities can be considered points where curves terminate at finite parameter values, providing a general definition remains difficult~\cite{Geroch - What is a singularity in general relativity}.} While such a spacetime is singularity-free and thus has no distinct beginning, it still possesses an origin of time~\cite{Ellis - Change of signature in classical relativity}.

+\textbf{~}\\Since a signature-type changing metric is necessarily either degenerate or discontinuous at the locus of signature change~\cite{Dray - Gravity and Signature Change}, we will allow for the metric to become degenerate.
+Hence, in the present article we will discuss singular semi-Riemannian manifolds for which the metric constitutes a smooth $(0,2)$-tensor field that is degenerate at a subset $\mathcal{H}\subset M$, where the bilinear type of the metric changes upon crossing $\mathcal{H}$.

 ~